 The 10-mile section of the Canal that will be dredged is located between Route 27 (Kingston) and Amwell Road (East Millstone); all within Franklin Township, Somerset County (see map below).
 This dredging project is expected to take four years.
 The actual dredging operations will take place during three consecutive calendar years.
 The projected amount of sediment to be removed from the Canal is approximately 248,000 cubic yards.
-As dredging progresses, the wet sediment will be transported by a pipe to a temporary staging area where the sediment will be dewatered.
+As dredging progresses, the wet sediment will be transported by floating pipes in the Canal to a temporary staging area where the sediment will be dewatered.
 Once dry enough, the sediment will be trucked to an offsite facility for beneficial reuse, with the drained water returned to the Canal after treatment.

 A Public Hearing was held on Monday, May 13, 2013 from 5:00 to 8:00 p.m. at the Township of Franklin Municipal Building, 475 DeMott Lane, Somerset, New Jersey 08873.
 To view the presentation, click here.